LA County, LAUSD approve push to rename César Chávez holiday, schools amid abuse allegations

-SAN FERNANDO, Calif. - The Los Angeles County Board of Supervisors and the LAUSD Board of Education are considering historic motions Tuesday to distance the region from labor icon César Chávez.
+SAN FERNANDO, Calif. - In a historic shift for the region, the Los Angeles County Board of Supervisors and the LAUSD Board of Education voted Tuesday to distance the city and county from labor icon César Chávez following a wave of harrowing sexual abuse allegations.

 What we know: